TessnowR/Website_Coffee_Cafe/README.md

 # Website_Coffee_Cafe
-Order a Cup of copy
+Order a Cup of coffee